letaron/rumake/README.md

 Being not writed in a interpreted langage allows us to be free from a runtime & ease the interface with other tools.

 > Why not using `make` ? \
-> `make` was too diverted to provide what we need but it's a building tool, not a task runner.
+> `make` was too diverted to provide what we need but it's a building tool, not a task runner. \
+> `Makefile` syntax can be tiedous to manipulate.

-## Benefits
+## Features

 - simple syntax (YAML).
 - can pass down arguments to the instruction.
+- can referecence commands & variables.
+- check for recursivity.

 With arguments forwarding, no need to repeat a target for a small difference, you can factorise tasks.